glpi-project/docdev/source/devapi/database/dbiterator.rst

 .. versionadded:: 9.5.0

-You can use a QueryExpression object in the FIELDS statement:
+You can use a QueryExpression/QueryFunction object in the FIELDS statement:

 .. code-block:: php